-You can choose (via the right-click menu) to auto-detect most functions either on a per-organ basis, or 'for all organs'.
-Use the latter unless you might specifically want to assign the corresponding MIDI piston/key differently for some organs.
+You can choose (via the right-click menu) to auto-detect most functions either on a per-organ basis ('for this organ only'), or 'for all organs, unless overridden'.
+Use the latter unless you specifically want to assign the corresponding MIDI piston/key differently for the particular organ that you currently have loaded, compared to other organs.